 If your complaint is about the freeholder's managing agent, remember that the freeholder is responsible for the managing agent, so you may need to complain about both the freeholder and the managing agent.

-Complaining to your freeholder
+Complain to your freeholder

 Use your freeholder's complaints procedure, if there is one.
 Ask at your freeholder's office, or get information from their website.

-Complaining to the environmental health department
+Complain to the council's environmental health department

 - dangerous electrical wiring or gas pipes